sst/sst/www/docs/learn/project-structure.md

 The `services/` directory houses everything that powers your backend.
 This includes your GraphQL API but also all your business logic, other functions, and whatever else you need.

-- `services/core` contains all of your business logic. `create-sst` encourages Domain Driven Design so that you keep your business logic seperate from your API and Lambda functions.
-This allows you to write simple, reusable code that implements all the things your application can do which are then called by external facing services - like an API.
+- `services/core` contains all of your business logic. `create-sst` encourages Domain Driven Design so that you keep your business logic separate from your API and Lambda functions.
+This allows you to write simple, reusable code that implements all the things your application can do.
+These are then called by external facing services — like an API.

 - `services/functions` is where you can place all the code for your functions.
 Your functions should generally be fairly simple and mostly be calling into code defined in `services/core`.

 - `services/functions/graphql` is a predefined function and the supporting code that serves up a GraphQL API.
 It is wired up for code-generation and connected to an API construct defined in `stacks`.

 - `services/migrations` is created by default to house your SQL Migrations.
-The starter includes provisions a RDS instance.
+The starter provisions a RDS instance.
 But you can delete or ignore this if you're opting to use a different database like DynamoDB.

 ### `graphql/`